Google Meet is the easiest way to give your lecture online.

 You can share A Chrome tab to the call for high-quality audio and video sharing.

-- In the three-dot overflow menu, click the Google Meet Help article.
+- In the three-dot overflow menu, click the Google Meet Help center.
 Record meeting to begin recording the call.
 Everyone in the meeting is alerted that the meeting is now being recorded.
 When complete, a video file will be added to the meeting organizer's Google Drive in a folder called Meet Recordings.
-This feature is only available until September 30, and more information is available in
+More information is available in

 Communication from CIT will always be signed by an employee's name.
 CIT will never ask for your password to keep your account active or to increase your email storage space.